codeasyb/Search-Algorithms/README.md

   <tr>
     <td>
-        It’s completed because it was able to reach the goal on the given 50 environments where the agent was not enclosed in a space where there is no possible way to reach the goal.
+        It’s completed because it was able to reach the goal on the given 50 environments where the agent was not enclosed in a space where there is no possible way to reach the goal. <br>
-        This algorithm is not <strong>optimal</strong> because when talking about the cost the agent took to reach the goal, because before discovering another path it has first to exhaust the current path
+        This algorithm is not <strong>optimal</strong> because of the cost the agent took to reach the goal, and before discovering another path it had to first exhaust the current path
     </td>
     <td>Breath First Search</td>